oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 When designing the future state architecture and sizing, we made the following decisions:

--   **OCI as Extension of On-premises Network.** To meet the connectivity requirements, OCI services will be accessible from on-premises network only, via secure link such as FastConnect or VPN Connect.
-Application components such as DBCS, ODI, OAC and ADW will be deployed with private endpoints.
+-   **OCI as Extension of On-premises Network.** To meet the connectivity requirements, OCI services will be accessible from an on-premises network only, via secure links such as FastConnect or VPN Connect.
+Application components such as DBCS, ODI, OAC, and ADW will be deployed with private endpoints.

--   **FastConnect or VPN Connect.** For real-time data transfer it is necessary to establish FastConnect link, which provides sufficient bandwidth.
-We recommend using VPN Connect as backup option only, to provide connectivity in case FastConnect fails.
+-   **FastConnect or VPN Connect.** For real-time data transfer it is necessary to establish a FastConnect link, which provides sufficient bandwidth.
+We recommend using VPN Connect as a backup option only, to provide connectivity in case FastConnect fails.

 -   **Edition of Identity Cloud Service (IDCS).** Depending on A Company Making Everything Identity needs, multiple options are available.
 In the rest of the document, IDCS Standard will be used

--   **Database for Data Warehouse.** We choose Autonomous Data Warehouse (ADW) as data warehousing platform on OCI.
+-   **Database for Data Warehouse.** We choose Autonomous Data Warehouse (ADW) as a data warehousing platform on OCI.
 ADW provides a fully managed, optimized data warehouse environment, that eliminates many manual operational and administration tasks.
 It also includes tools for analysts, data scientists, and low-code development (APEX).

--   **Edition of Oracle Analytics Cloud.** Enterprise Analytics is required as this option supports migration of OBIEE model, data catalog, and BI Publisher reports into OAC.
+-   **Edition of Oracle Analytics Cloud.** Enterprise Analytics is required as this option supports migration of the OBIEE model, data catalog, and BI Publisher reports into OAC.
 Self-Service Analytics supports data visualizations only.

 ### Sizing and Bill of Materials

 #### Sizing

-The following tables detail the size of the components that have been initially estimated to be used by Data Watehousing and Analytics in the Oracle Cloud.
+The following tables detail the size of the components that have been initially estimated to be used by Data Warehouse and Analytics in the Oracle Cloud.
 You may scale up and down the sizing for many components later (e.g. DBCS, ADW, OAC, ODI), to perform adjustments based on the observed utilization of services.

 **Tenancy** components (shared with Web Center Content):